Can I Eat Expired Eggs Fresh Raw Out Of the Shell?

 What are the food safety risks?

 Raw eggs pose a risk of Salmonella contamination, a bacteria that can cause food poisoning.
-To prevent illness, avoid consuming raw or undercooked eggs, especially for young children, pregnant women, elderly individuals, and those with weakened immune systems.
+To reduce the risk of foodborne illness, avoid consuming raw or undercooked eggs, especially for young children, pregnant women, elderly individuals, and those with weakened immune systems.
 High-risk scenarios include dishes like homemade mayonnaise, Caesar salad dressing, and eggnog made with raw eggs.

 What are some pro storage tips?

 To prolong the freshness of raw eggs, store them in their original carton in the refrigerator rather than in the door where temperatures fluctuate.
 Keep eggs away from strong-smelling foods as they can absorb odors.
-If you crack an egg and notice an off smell or unusual appearance, discard it to prevent foodborne illness.
+If you crack an egg and notice an off smell or unusual appearance, discard it to reduce the risk of foodborne illness.

 Any interesting facts about Eggs Fresh Raw Out Of the Shell?